Acccent/cosmogram/src/_posts/on-blockchain-gaming-or-i-beg-you-to-believe-in-something-other-than-profit.md

 ---
-title: "On Blockchain Gaming; or: I beg you to believe in something other than profit"
+title: I beg you to believe in something other than profit
-description: Blockchain-related concepts like NFTs are being discussed more and more within game circles, and what I would just like to say about that, is that they really suck.
+description: Blockchain-related concepts like NFTs are being discussed more and more within the game industry; I took a look at a proponent's arguments, and wanted to address them here.
 date: 2021-10-15T20:40:05.454Z
 tags:
   - post